 - Make your air conditioner sink further.

 - Eventually wear out your air conditioner much faster.

 How to Level an Air Conditioner Pad

-Leveling an air conditioner pad requires experience.
-It’s typically not a job you’ll want to tackle by yourself, because your air conditioner might need to be temporarily disconnected.
-This requires the help of a certified HVAC tech.
+Leveling an air conditioner pad takes experience.
+It’s usually not a job you’ll want to try on your own, because your air conditioner may need to be temporarily disconnected.
+This requires the assistance of a certified HVAC tech.